ducky4life/ns-detag/README.md

 This feature is the same as the Breeze++ and Gauntlet feature, for my Reliant homies

+## Toggle fast (defaults to I)

+Toggles between the fast.nationstates.net version of current page

 ## my scripts :D

 <a href="https://github.com/ducky4life/ns-detag">